 4. So again I say, each man must love his wife as he loves himself, and the wife must respect her husband. –Ephesians 5:33

 This next passage is probably straight from your wedding ceremony.
-I think it’s vital because it defines marriage, and it also calls for a lifelong commitment.
+I think it’s vital because it defines the relationship, and it also calls for a lifelong commitment.
 No matter how much you may disagree with one another, Jesus called us to be lifelong partners, acting as one body.

 5. And Jesus said, “‘This explains why a man leaves his father and mother and is joined to his wife, and the two are united into one.’
 Since they are no longer two but one, let no one split apart what God has joined together.” –Matthew 19:5-6